 If you would like to continue your exercise why not visit the nearby Horton Country Park or follow the Thames Down Link which passes through the common.
 The adjacent Ashtead Common National Nature Reserve also has miles of cycling and walking paths to enjoy.

 |Esher Common||4 miles (6 km)||Enjoy a cycle or walk around this large open space in Surrey.
 There are miles of peaceful woodland footpaths and a nice off road cycle track.
 The route will take you to two large ponds and the nearby Fairmile common.
 The common is a local nature reserve so look out for a variety of wildlife.
 View Full Details>>|

 |Fox Way||39 miles (63 km)||This circular walk takes you on a tour of the countryside, woodland and canals surrounding Guildford in Surrey.
 You will pass through the stunning North Downs and Surrey Hills AONBs, visting a series of pretty villages, historical sites and sites of scientific interest.|

-The walk starts and ends at the village of Ripley and first visits The Silent Pool.
+The walk starts and ends at the village of Ripley and first visits the Silent Pool.
 This interesting site is run by the Surrey Wildlife Trust as part of the Albury Estate.
 It's peaceful, eerie charm is popular with walkers and passers by as it's linked to a folklore tale that says King John abducted a woodcutter’s daughter who drowned in the pool.
 According to local legend, the maiden can be seen at midnight.

-The path then heads on through the village of Shere to Blackheath Common.
+The path then heads on through the attractive village of Shere.
+There's nice pubs for refreshments here, lots of pretty cottages, shops including a blacksmith and trekking shop, a tea house, art gallery, and a noteworthy Norman church.
+From here it is not far to another highlights on the walk at Blackheath Common.
 With 250 acres of attractive heathland it is popular with local cyclists and walkers.
 You'll also pass the delightful Albury Park with its peaceful woodland, pretty lakes and Saxon Church.
 View Full Details>>

-|Frensham Country Park||5 miles (8.5 km)||This park is run by the National Trust and contains two delightful ponds which attract a variety of rare birds such as the reed bunting, sedge warbler, great crested grebe, nightjars and woodlarks.
-There are a number of peaceful footpaths taking you around the ponds and through the heathland which includes a mixture of purple heathers, bright yellow gorse and rich green bracken.
-The park also contains bridleways which can be used by cyclists.|
+|Frensham Ponds||5 miles (8.5 km)||This park is run by the National Trust and contains the lovely Frensham Ponds which attract a variety of rare birds such as the reed bunting, sedge warbler, great crested grebe, nightjars and woodlarks.
+View Full Details>>|

 |Goldsworth Park Lake||1 miles (1 km)||Enjoy a short stroll around the lake in this pretty park in Woking.
 The lake has a well surfaced walking path around its perimeter and attracts a variety of birdlife - look out for coot, geese, great crested grebe and mandarin duck.
 View Full Details>>|